raspberrypilearning/getting-started-with-mu/en/step_7.md

 2
 ```

+--- /task ---

 You can debug this program by putting a **break point** into the code and using the **Debug** functions.

 A break point marks a line within your program where the debugger will stop the program and wait.

+--- task ---

-+ Add a break point to the code by clicking the line number 2 on the right side of the code.
+Add a break point to the code by clicking the line number 2 on the right side of the code.

 A red circle will appear next to line 2.

 ![mu breakpoint](images/mu_breakpoint.PNG)

+--- /task ---

+--- task ---

-+ Click the **Debug** button to start the debugger.
+Click the **Debug** button to start the debugger.

 The debugger will start, and your program will run until it gets to the break point.

 ![mu debugger](images/mu_debugger.PNG)

+--- /task ---

 The line of code highlighted is the code that will be run next.